Home | Browse Topics | Health & disability | Mental health | Definitions of key terms and descriptions of key people

 • Disorders of mood – A mood disorder could include, for example, being very depressed or being on a “high”.

 • Disorders of cognition – “Cognition” is all about thinking, knowing, understanding, remembering and so on.
-So disorders of cognition could include, for example, when your memory, judgement or other thought processes are disrupted by a psychotic state, or when they’re slowed right down by severe depression, or sped right up in a manic state.
+So disorders of cognition could include, for example, when your memory, judgement or other thought processes are disrupted by a psychotic state (where there is a loss of connection with reality), or when they’re slowed right down by severe depression, or sped right up in a manic state.

-Note: The definition of “mental disorder” in the Mental Health Act is all about the particular symptoms a person has, and not about whether they’ve been diagnosed by mental health professionals with a recognised mental illness, like “bipolar disorder” (manic depression).
+Note: The definition of “mental disorder” in the Mental Health Act is all about the particular symptoms a person has.
+It is not about whether they’ve been diagnosed by mental health professionals with a recognised mental illness like bipolar disorder.

 Proposed patient